gnicol/GitSwarm/perforce_swarm/doc-ee/administration/restart_gitlab.md

 that depend on those files.

 [omnibus-dl]: https://about.gitlab.com/downloads/ "Download the Omnibus packages"
-[mailroom]: ../incoming_email/README.md "Used for replying by email in GitSwarm issues and merge requests"
+[mailroom]: ../incoming_email/README.md "Used for replying by email in GitSwarm EE issues and merge requests"
 [chef]: https://www.chef.io/chef/ "Chef official website"
-[src-service]: https://gitlab.com/gitlab-org/gitlab-ce/blob/master/lib/support/init.d/gitlab "GitLab init service file"
-[gl-recipes]: https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/init "GitLab Recipes repository"